 A SPIRIT OF INCLUSIVITY

-Beakerhead is honoured to be a platform for projects led by members of the community from various organizations and cultures.
+Beakerhead is honoured to be a platform for projects led by members of the community from different organizations and cultures.

 In consultation with members of Indigenous community, Beakerhead tells a science story that is about human beings, not colonial history.
 It is with a great deal of joy and respect that we stand behind the projects that make up Beakerhead.
 They have been developed by Indigenous and non-Indigenous teams coming together, finding a new space between art and engineering, where everyone, of all cultures, genders and ages, feels welcome.

-The 2018 program is no longer accepting proposals.
-However, if you have an amazing idea for 2019, you can submit your amazing idea here, and someone from the Beakerhead team will be in touch with you in December 2018!
+If you have an amazing idea for 2019, you can submit your idea here, and someone from the Beakerhead team will be in touch with you by February 2019.